verv0022/CBSA-Helper/README.md

 ## Design

 ### User Research
-We conducted user research by sending out a survey to Canadian citizens, we found out things like how profiecnt people were with using voice assistants and we gathered data on how they would ask the voice assistant questions by putting them into a scenario.
+We conducted user research by sending out a survey to Canadian citizens, we found out things like how proficient people were with using voice assistants and we gathered data on how they would ask the voice assistant questions by putting them into a scenario.
 Here is an example of our survey: https://docs.google.com/forms/d/e/1FAIpQLSfd8yLSAVJPkhHk4UxZg3ZdEgTfotpg5GeBORWSkCTAWzxpbQ/viewform?usp=sf_link

 ### Product Research